-EMERGE(ncy) PARTY is a new initiative asking young people to imagine a better future through new creative ideas.
+EMERGE(ncy) PARTY is a new company asking young people to imagine a better future through new creative ideas.

 The current crisis has radically and abruptly flipped the world's of young people.
-They are being asked to make sense of cancelled exams, to accept that their teachers’ opinions will determine their futures, to cope with being separated from peer groups at a time in life when this is so fundamental, to live in close proximity to family at an age when independence is so important.
-And this is all a mere backdrop to the terrifying global battle between life and death; where their parents’ fears for their livelihoods and vulnerable relatives might, understandably, take precedence over the teenager’s stresses and anxieties.
+They have been asked to make sense of cancelled exams, to accept that their teachers’ opinions will determine their futures, to cope with being separated from peer groups at a time in life when this is so fundamental, to live in close proximity to family at an age when independence is so important.
+And this is all a mere backdrop to the terrifying global battle between life and death; where parents and carers’ fears for their livelihoods and vulnerable relatives might, understandably, take precedence over the teenager’s stresses and anxieties.

-Inspired by Rebecca Solnit’s work on the social meaning of disasters, EMERGE(ncy) PARTY puts the focus on the positives that can come out of crises and asks participants to think together about the ways in which the world could change for the better after COVID-19.
+Inspired by Rebecca Solnit’s work on the social meaning of disasters, EMERGE(ncy) PARTY puts the focus on the positives that can come out of crises and asks participants to think together about the ways in which the world could change for the better.

-Weekly online Zoom sessions will take the form of discussion and making workshops.
-Each session will include a check in about how participants are individually coping, a discussion around ideas for positive community action and a practical workshop on a particular art form leading to that week’s creative assignment.
+Weekly online Zoom sessions took the form of discussion and making workshops.
+Each session included a check in about how participants are individually coping, a discussion around ideas for positive community action and a practical workshop on a particular art form leading to that week’s creative assignment.

 Personal Storytelling; Creative Limitations; Interviewing Techniques; Portraiture; Art as a Form of Protest; Community Art